Personnel at US bases near Iran reportedly leaving amid increased tensions

 Photo: Hussein Malla/AP/TT

-Some of the personnel at the al-Udeid air base in Qatar were asked to leave the base before the end of the day, three diplomatic sources told the news agency.
+Some personnel at the al-Udeid Air Base in Qatar have been asked to leave the base before the end of the day, a move confirmed by the Qatari government.

 Al-Udeid is the largest US base in the Middle East, with around 10,000 troops.
-The air base in Qatar was attacked by Iran during the 12-day war with Israel in June in response to US attacks on Iranian nuclear facilities.
+The air base in Qatar was attacked by Iran during the 12-day war against Israel in June, in response to US attacks on Iranian nuclear facilities.

 Loading related articles...